nlegaillart/cv/README.md

-Here is my résumé in json-fresh and json-jrs formats.
+Here is my french resume in json-fresh and json-jrs formats.

 To generate other formats you will need:
  * [NodeJS](https://nodejs.org/)